Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/3_Sequence.rst

     * How about for a fastq file?
     * HINT: in both cases think carefully about the ways your method might go wrong, consider using a regular expression

+    * In the example fastq entry above, calculate the Phred quality scores for the final 4 bases.

     * How could you convert a fastq file to fasta format (discarding the quality scores) using command line tools?

     .. hidden-code-block:: bash